developerdhairya/Docker-Guide/readme.md

 - The main coponents of root directory are-:

-  /boot : Contains the boot loader
+`/boot` : Contains the boot loader

 `/home` : Contains the home directories of users.

 `/bin` : All the executable binaries and commands used by all the users on the system are located here.

-/`sbin` : This contains the system executable binaries typically used by system administrators.
+`/sbin` : This contains the system executable binaries typically used by system administrators.

 `/lib` : Contains the system libraries that support the binaries in /bin and /sbin.

 `/etc` : Contains the configuration files for network, boot-time, etc.

+`/proc` : Contains information about the process running.

+`/media` : Mount point for removable media.

+`/mnt` : Mount point for temporarily mounted file systems.

+`/root` : Home directory for root users.

+`/usr` : Multi-user utilities and Applications.

 `/dev` : This has the device files i.e. usb, terminal device or any other device attached to the system are shown here.

-`/proc` : Contains information about the process running.

 `/tmp` : This is the temporary directory where many processes create the temporary files required.
 This is purged each time the machine is booted.

+## **Now let's dive deep into  docker**

+-